In this post I talk about the different types of meringues and their differences!

 Different Types of Meringues

 It is all about whisking the egg whites at some point and then beating the whites with sugar until you reach the desired consistency-soft peaks(when you lift the whisk, meringue forms a hook) or stiff peaks (when you lift the whisk, meringue points straight up).
+You can easily learn how to make French Meringue.
 French meringue has a light texture, mostly used when making souffles, cakes and some cookies such as lady fingers.
 Unless you are using pasteurized eggs, I don’t find it safe to use French meringue over the tarts as there is the salmenolla risk.
 Also I don’t use this method to make meringue kisses as the eggs are not baked but dried at low temperature.
 If you are not using pasteurized eggs, I will suggest you use Swiss Meringue or Italian Meringue to make these unbaked treats.

 It starts with a syrup that is made of sugar and enough water.
 It is boiled until it comes to 244°F-118°C which is firm ball sugar.
 If you don’t have a candy temperature, you can test it with cold water.
 When the syrup almost comes to that temperature, you should start beating the egg whites and slowly pour the syrup over the egg whites.
 By this way you cook the egg whites, which makes it safe for unbaked treats.